 By doing so, individuals can liberate themselves from incessant negative rumination, ultimately attaining tranquillity and restoration of well-being.
 The process to achieve this consists of six components:

 Cognitive defusion involves detaching yourself from your internal experiences, enabling you to perceive thoughts as mere thoughts, devoid of the significance that your mind assigns to them.
+This is one of the core acceptance and commitment therapy techniques.

 These are the aspects of your life that hold significant importance to you and serve as driving forces for taking action.